 One downside with crepe myrtles is that they are prone to suckering.
 Once planted avoid digging around the base of the plant and damaging the roots.
 Suckers are more likely to shoot from the site of damaged roots.

 Pest and Disease Problems with Crepe Myrtles

-Powdery mildew is a common problem especially with older varieties.
-Look for some of the new varieties and hybrids that are disease resistant like the Indian Summer range.
+Powdery mildew is a common problem especially with older varieties but can be controlled with an organic fungicide.
+Alternatively look for some of the new varieties and hybrids that are disease resistant like the Indian Summer range.

 Our Favourites Crepe Myrtles

 There are many shapes and sizes to choose from but here are a few tried and true varieties:

 - Lagerstroemia indica Bayon ‘Marie’ – 1m x 1m with dark pink flowers, drought and heat tolerant